netmb/Edilkamin_BT/README.md

 ## Installation:

+!!
+Webflash currenty only works with Wemos D1 Mini ESP32 !!

 Install Firmware with the following URL: https://netmb.github.io/Edilkamin_BT/webflash/

 Please ensure that the boot button on the ESP32 is pressed when establishing the USB connection.